nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: Note:** <br>

-Application status can only be any one from the following:
+Application status can only be any one from the following:<br>

  * received
  * processing